Improving Long-Range Interactions in Graph Neural Simulators via Hamiltonian Dynamics: Introduction

-To summarize, we \textbf{(i)} introduce \fullmodel, a graph neural simulator based on port-Hamiltonian formalism that supports information-preserving rollouts with high accuracy, \textbf{(ii)} analyze its theoretical properties, showing why \model{} maintains information flow across the spatial domain and can capture a broad class of dynamics, \textbf{(iii)} train \model{} with multi-step objective, which yields stable rollouts and reduces error accumulation compared to standard GNSs, and \textbf{(iv)} propose new tasks including Plate Deformation, Sphere Cloth, and Wave Balls, specifically designed to test long-range propagation and oscillatory dynamics under external forcing.
+To summarize, we \textbf{(i)} introduce \fullmodel, a graph neural simulator built on the port-Hamiltonian formalism that supports information-preserving rollouts with high accuracy; \textbf{(ii)} analyze its theoretical properties, showing that \model{} maintains information flow across the spatial domain while capturing a broad class of dynamics; \textbf{(iii)} aim to mimic classical PDE solvers by matching, through a multi-step objective, the trajectory obtained by integrating the port-Hamiltonian core of \model{} with the ground-truth trajectory; and \textbf{(iv)} propose new tasks including Plate Deformation, Sphere Cloth, and Wave Balls, specifically designed to evaluate long-range propagation and oscillatory dynamics under external forcing.